Dali's Llama

 Dali's Llama is an American band formed in 1993 by Zach Huskey and his wife, Erica.
 The band is primarily a desert rock / stoner rock band but over the years, it has ventured into doom, punk rock, experimental, and garage rock.
 The Huskeys also started their own record label called Dali's Llama Records and have released thirteen Dali's Llama albums and two EPs, in addition to numerous side projects and solo albums.

 Before Dali's Llama

 Zach Huskey's early bands were The Sciotics (with Sean Wheeler), Blue Sunday, Cloudy Daze and The Next.
-All featured Tony Brown from Unsound on drums.
+All featured Tony Brown Diprima from Unsound on drums.
 Huskey's garage-psychedelic bands in the 1980s are considered by some to be influential in what later became known as the original desert rock music scene.

 In 1986, Huskey moved to Los Angeles, where he formed the band Long, Dead and Gone.
 Occasionally, the band traveled back to the desert to play a club or a generator party.
 When Long, Dead and Gone disbanded, Huskey formed a heavy down-tuned rock band called My Pain, which opened shows for bands such as Wool, White Zombie, Rage Against The Machine, The Obsessed, etc. When My Pain disbanded, Huskey returned to the desert.